NATO procurement: a guide for Finnish companies

 KEY TAKEAWAYS

-• NCAGE code and Declaration of Eligibility (DoE) are prerequisites for participating in tenders
+• An NCAGE code (issued by the Finnish Defence Forces Nomenclature Centre) and a Declaration of Eligibility (DoE, prepared by PVLOGLE) are prerequisites for participating in NATO tenders.

 • For SMEs, the best routes are subcontracting, consortium bidding, or narrow specialization